-January 11, 2013 marked the 57th year of service for the Broward County Audubon Society, now known as the South Florida Audubon Society.
+January 11, 2014 will mark the 58th year of service for the Broward County Audubon Society, now known as the South Florida Audubon Society.
 Our more recent accomplishments include partnering with other organizations on conservation projects which include: urban reforestation, invasive exotic plant and tree removal, hosting edible gardening workshops and planting edible gardens, increased education and outreach to schools and the community, participation in the Audubon Urban Oases for Migrating Songbirds Program, sea turtle hatchling rescue and international projects in Haiti and the Dominican Republic.

 The Broward County Audubon Society has historically accomplished much since its early years in the late 1950's.
 Here are a few highlights of these:

 The Broward County Audubon Society became an official nonprofit organization on January 11, 1956 and today is classified as a 501(c)(3) nonprofit organization.
 The purposes and objectives of the Society, as amended since incorporation, were to:

 a.
 Engage in any educational, scientific, investigative, literary, historical, philanthropic and charitable pursuits as may be, from time to time, elected by the membership.

 b.
 Arouse public recognition of the value of, and the need for the protection of wild birds and other animals and the plant, soil, water and other conditions essential to their preservation and development.

 c.
 Hold meetings, lectures and exhibitions, engage in other educational work in the interest of wildlife, its study and enjoyment, by both the members and the public.

 d.
 Support the purposes and objectives of the National Audubon Society, Inc. of which the Society shall function as a Chapter.

 e.
 Conform to the provisions of Section 501(c)(3) of the Internal Revenue Code and Florida Statutes Section 617.01 et seq.

 Original Charter subscribers included: